La Vuelta A España

 Stage 13 (mountain stage #4)

-There are 4 sets that could each be considered the toughest back-to-back days in pro cycling this year:
+There are four sets that could each be considered the toughest back-to-back days in pro cycling this year:

-The day starts on a category 3 climb, the Col du Pourtalet, where the riders cross into France.
+The day starts with a Category 3 climb on the Col du Pourtalet, where the riders cross into France.
 What comes next is a loop the Tour de France has done dozens of times: attacking Tourmalet from the west by means of the iconic Pyrenean climbs, the Aubisque and Spandelles.

 Did the Vuelta get inspiration from 2022 TdF’s Stage 18? 🤔